The Woman in the Window (1944) – A Review

-He also has to worry about Bennet and whether he can trust her or not.
+He also has to worry about Bennett and whether he can trust her or not.
 Afterall, he doesn’t really know her.
 Will she be willing to sell him out to save her skin?

-The real standouts are Bennet and Duryea.
-Bennet looks absolutely gorgeous and at the beginning I kept trying to get a handle on just what kind of character she is and how sincere she could be.
+The real standouts are Bennett and Duryea.
+Bennett looks absolutely gorgeous and at the beginning I kept trying to get a handle on just what kind of character she is and how sincere she could be.
 This is a noir afterall.

 Her scene with Duryea as he visits to shake her down for money is wonderful.
 Really I think it’s the best scene in the film watching them go back and forth trying to outsmart each other.

 Duryea – I just love him whenever I see him.
 If I were to cast an ultimate movie with any actors in the history of films to be in it, Duryea would most likely pop up somewhere as the arrogant, smirking, smug, insincere jerk that he could always play brilliantly.
 Even with a big smile on his face you know he’s up to no good and at any moment could pounce on you, slap you across the face and demand some cash.
 He’s got to be one of the best weasels in movies.

 This is nothing to take away from Robinson by the way.
 He’s also terrific.
 Here, he’s worlds away from the tough guy persona he was most famous for.
 Wanley is a soft, easily manipulated man who is fully willing to make the trade off of Alice’s demands in order to hold onto the happiness he’s receiving from her.
 He’s a pretty sad character.